 Start by determining which side of the line is best to cut on, as cutting directly on the line can prove difficult.
 If you plan to use the material on the left side of the line, position the blade on the right side of the line.
 Once determined, place the front of the shoe on the materials with the blade touching the material.

-While there is debate from source to source, a jigsaw blade can actually rest on the material before starting the blade in motion.
+While there is debate from source to source, a jigsaw blade can actually rest against the material before starting the blade in motion.
 Unlike with many other saws, this can be a safe and effective way to accurately start a cut.
 This is due to the nature of the saw and the upward cutting motion and is not recommended with other saw types.

 Firmly grasping the handle, slowly pull the trigger to start the blade's cutting motion.
 Gently press the blade into the material and move along the line.
 Avoid forcing the blade, as this will result in poor cuts, bent or broken blades, and unnecessary stress on the jigsaw's motor.